plops/satellite-plot/README.md

 Sentinel-1 will provide continuity of data from the ERS and Envisat missions

 -    Raw Level 0 data
+        Level-0 products are available to data users for only the SM, IW and EW modes.
 -    Processed Level 1 Single Look Complex (SLC) data:
         Complex images with phase and amplitude of specified areas
 -    Ground Range Detected (GRD) Level 1 data: